Santo Domingo Church (Quezon City): Treasures

 Somewhere in the vast church complex is a secret vault holding centuries-old ivory icons and wooden images of saints made by Filipino craftsmen; exquisite, gem-studded, age-old crowns; golden Marian robes; and fine jewelry for the Virgin presented by fervent devotees.
-The secrecy about the vault makes sense: In October 1762, thieves broke into the Sto.
-Domingo Church in Intramuros and took some of its rare treasures, prompting security of the church's treasures since then.
+The secrecy about the vault makes sense: In October 1762, thieves broke into the Santo Domingo Church in Intramuros and took some of its rare treasures, prompting security of the church's treasures since then.
 Other treasures that are deemed fit for public viewing can be found in the church's museum, to the left of the church.

 Another notable gift is the National Artist medallion, which ardent devotee Nick Joaquin instructed his heirs to donate to the Virgin before he died in 2004.
-The medallion has been affixed to the statue’s foot since then.
+The medallion has been affixed to the statue's foot since then.

-Stored in the vault, according to the book, are prewar ivory heads and hands for statues of several saints, including St. Dominic, St. Vincent Ferrer, St. Catherine de Ricci, St. Agnes of Montepulciano and St. Antoninus of Florence.
+Stored in the vault, according to the book, are prewar ivory heads and hands for statues of several saints, including St. Dominic, St. Vincent Ferrer, St. Catherine de' Ricci, St. Agnes of Montepulciano and St. Antoninus of Florence.

 Pipe organ

-In the giant choir loft is almost a century-old pipe organ made by Fray Gregorio Hontomin, OP made in Rosaryhill in Hong Kong.
-The Dominicans transferred the pipe organ from Hong Kong to the Sto.
-Domingo Church in 1954 after the Chapel of St. Albert the Great’s Priory, the center of religious formation and studies of the Dominican Province of the Holy Rosary, closed.
-The inauguration of the pipe organ was June 9, 1959.
-It was restored to its grandeur by Diego Cera Organbuilders Inc., custodians of the world-famous Las Piñas bamboo organ.
-The restoration involved repositioning of the pipe organs from the edges to slightly forward, reconstruction and modernization of the organ console from scratch, and most likely a reworked wind pump system.
+In the expansive choir loft sits a nearly century-old pipe organ crafted by Fray Gregorio Hontomin, OP in Rosaryhill, Hong Kong.
+The Dominicans relocated the pipe organ from Hong Kong to the church in 1954, following the closure of the Chapel of St. Albert the Great's Priory—the hub of religious formation and studies for the Dominican Province of the Holy Rosary.
+Its inauguration took place on June 9, 1959.
+Restoring it to its former glory was entrusted to Diego Cera Organbuilders Inc., the stewards of the renowned Las Piñas Bamboo Organ.
+The restoration encompassed the repositioning of the pipe organs from the edges to a slightly forward and exchanged position, the complete reconstruction and modernization of the organ console, and likely an overhaul of the wind pump system.